Compatibility of the Fargues--Scholze correspondence for unitary groups: The Local Langlands Correspondence for Unitary Groups

 \item We have

 \end{enumerate} \end{theorem} \begin{proof} We first claim that the analogue of Theorem \ref{itm: local} is known for each Levi subgroup of $G$.
-When $G^*= \U^*_n$ this follows from the fact that each Levi subgroup is a product of an odd unitary group and a term $\Res_{E/\Q_p} G'$ where $G'$ is a product of general linear groups.
+Strictly speaking, that theorem is proven for $\Q_p$, but the argument works over a general $p$-adic field $F$.
+Then when $G^*= \U^*_n$, the claim follows from the fact that each Levi subgroup is a product of an odd unitary group and a term $\Res_{E/F} G'$ where $G'$ is a product of general linear groups.
 Each Levi subgroup of $\GU_n$ is an extension by $\Gm$ of a Levi subgroup of $\U_n$.
 Hence, Theorem \ref{itm: local} is known for Levi subgroups of $\GU_n$ by reduction to the $\U_n$ case following the arguments of \cite[\S2-3]{BMN}.

 We now define the set $\Pi_{\phi}(G, \varrho)$.
 Given $\phi \in \Phi(G)$, we find the corresponding triple $(P, {}^t\phi, \nu)$ as in Theorem \ref{thm: langlandsclassificationparams} and define $\Pi_{\phi}(G, \varrho)$ to consist of the subset of $\Pi_{\C}(G)$ containing those $\pi$ whose triple $(P, \sigma, \nu')$ as in Theorem \ref{thm: Langlandsclassification} satisfies $\sigma \in \Pi_{{}^t\phi}(M, \varrho_M)$ and $\nu=\nu'$, where $\varrho_M$ is as in Lemma \ref{lem: BGLevilem}.
 Now, the assertion in $(2)$ is clear by construction.
 Indeed, by Theorem \ref{thm: Langlandsclassification}, each $\pi \in \Pi_{\C}(G)$ is associated to a unique triple $(P, \sigma, \nu)$ and hence $\pi \in \Pi_{\phi}(G, \varrho)$, where $\phi \in \Phi(G)$ corresponds to the unique triple $(P, {}^t\phi, \nu)$ for ${}^t\phi$ the Langlands parameter of $\sigma$.